ezorita/seeq/README.md

-## Seeq: Sequence pattern matching algorithm
+## Seeq: DNA/RNA pattern matching algorithm
 ---
 ## Contents: ##
     1. What is seeq?
     2. Source file list.
     3. Compilation and installation.
     4. Running seeq.
-    5. File formats.
+    5. Using seeq as a sequence trimmer.
     6. License.
     7. References.